Elgin Criminal Defense Attorneys

 Our team has another distinct legal advantage.
 Mr. Sexner was a former Assistant State’s Attorney, responsible for vigorously prosecuting criminal cases.
 He brings his experience and dedication to the law to effectively lead our legal team and represent his clients.

 We recognize that nothing beats hard work.
-To get you the best outcome possible, the legal team works hard between court dates and in court.
-We strive to understand the details of your case, and we can do so by contacting potential witnesses, seeing the crime scene in the Chicago area, or engaging in ongoing negotiations with the prosecutor.
+To get you the best outcome possible, the legal team works hard between court dates as well as in court.
+We strive to understand the details of your case, and we can do so in some circumstances by contacting potential witnesses, seeing the crime scene in the Chicago area, and of course, engaging in ongoing negotiations with the prosecutor.

 Cases We Handle

 If you were arrested or charged with a criminal offense, you want the best defense possible.
-The team at Mitchell S. Sexner & Associates LLC have represented people who have been charged with a variety of criminal offenses, including these charges:
+The team at Mitchell S. Sexner & Associates LLC have represented people who have been charged with a variety of criminal offenses, including:

 - Aggravated Speeding